Rotavirus Vaccine Injuries and Intussusception

 Rotavirus is a highly contagious disease that mainly affects infants and children.
 Rotavirus causes diarrhea which can lead to life-threatening dehydration.
 The U.S. Department of Health and Human Services (DHHS) reports that the rotavirus vaccine protects 70% of children from rotavirus and is 90% effective at preventing severe cases.

 The rotavirus vaccine is slightly different from other common vaccines.
-Instead of a needle injection, children receive drops of the rotavirus vaccine in their mouth.
+Instead of a needle injection, children receive drops of the rotavirus vaccine in their mouths.

-Are You Eligible to File a Flu Vaccine Injury Claim?
+Are You Eligible to File a Vaccine Injury Claim?